 During warmer temperatures, this is a great go-to mead for everyday drinking.
 Melomel has a fruity and aromatic flavor compared to the other mead styles.

-Sack mead is a type that will have a much higher alcohol content as it also has the most amount of honey used in primary fermentation.
+A mead that will have a much higher alcohol content as it also has the most amount of honey used in primary fermentation.
 This style can be as high as 18 percent alcohol content

 Mead vs. Wine